PagerDuty/pdjs/README.md

 ## Making an API request

-1. Create a PDJSobj, with a subdomain and a token/api key
+1. Create a PDJSobj, with a token/api key
 2. Call an api request:
   * the **res** parameter is the URL path of the resource you want
   * the **data** parameter is optional